-Ta'amia is the Sudanese name for what's called ful medames-ta'amia in Egypt and falafel in the Levant.
-The Sudanese version is distinct: pure fava beans (not the Levantine chickpea-fava blend), more herbs (cilantro and parsley are central, often equal volume to beans), and a darker-green color inside.
+Ta'amia is the Sudanese name for what's called ta'amiya in Egypt and falafel in the Levant.
+The word ta'amiya is generally read as a diminutive of the Arabic ta'am ('food'), i.e. 'a little piece of food'; falafel is variously traced to the Arabic plural of filfil ('pepper') or to a Coptic phrase pha la phel ('of many beans').
+The dish is usually traced to Egypt: a widely repeated tradition credits Coptic Christians, who are said to have created it roughly a millennium ago as a meatless food for the Lenten fast, though there is no clear record of it in ancient Egyptian texts and some scholars regard it as relatively modern, first attested after the 1882 British occupation.
+The Sudanese version is distinct: pure fava beans (not the Levantine chickpea-fava blend), more herbs (cilantro and parsley are central, often equal in volume to the beans), and a darker-green color inside.
 The Khartoum breakfast plate is ta'amia + ful medames + fresh tomato salad + kisra or pita — the Egyptian and Sudanese capitals share a deep breakfast culture but with regional differences.
-The dish has been part of Nile Valley foodways for over 2,000 years; ancient Egyptians prepared similar fava-bean croquettes.

 Bite into a hot ta'amia — golden-crisp exterior gives way to a deep-green, fluffy, herb-flecked interior.
 First bite: the bean's earthy richness blooms first, then the cilantro-parsley fresh-green-grassiness, cumin and garlic warm the back, sesame seeds add a nutty crackle.
 Dip into tahini sauce for creamy-nutty richness.
 Pair with a bite of fresh tomato salad for cooling acidity.
 With pita or kisra to wrap, this is the Khartoum breakfast that's filled streets at 7 AM for centuries.